mbadres/pimaenkagom-writer/README.md

-# pimaenkagom-writer
+# Pimaenkagom Writer
-A web application for the Pimaenkagom writer.
+A desktop application to create and edit Pimaenkagom library files.